 Course Description: Film, TV, and media saturate our daily lives and drive our collective consciousness in ways that we often don't recognize as a society and as individuals.
-In this course, students will learn how to "read" films that offer alternate perspectives and broaden our personal worldviews.
+In this course, students will learn how to "read" films that offer alternate perspectives and broaden their personal worldviews.
 This class is also meant to broaden students' critical abilities in reading, writing, listening, speaking, and language.
 The goals of this course are the grade-level progress indicators of the New Jersey Student Learning Standards.

-ENGLISH IV: Women's Studies Grades: 12 Credits: 5
+ENGLISH IV: Women's Studies Grade: 12 Credits: 5 Course # 041 Full-Year Course Weighted Value: 1 Prerequisite: Passing score in English III

 Course Description: This course will introduce students to the dynamics of gender embedded in literature and film.
 Students will study the patterns of gender depiction and its evolution throughout time.
-This course will place focus on women's lives and experiences as early as the 17th century, and will also touch upon the connection between power and gender.
+This course will focus on women's lives and experiences as early as the 17th century, and will also touch upon the connection between power and gender.
 Students will study key events and figures throughout history, and the slow, yet crucial, progress made to overcome the division between men and women.
 Students will read novels and watch films and study these texts under the feminist lens, identifying actions that helped bridge the gap, motivating factors for these characters to take a stance, and the reception of their opposition.
-The goals of this course are the grade level progress indicators within the New Jersey Student Learning Standards.
+The goals of this course are the grade-level progress indicators within the New Jersey Student Learning Standards.

-ENGLISH IV: The Truth is Stranger than Fiction Grades: 12 Credits: 5
+ENGLISH IV: The Truth is Stranger than FictionGrade: 12Credits: 5Course # 039Full-Year CourseWeighted Value: 1